airrakeshkumarsharma/batch1/readme.md

 4. Print 1 to 10 odd numbers
 5. Print 1 to 10 even numbers in reverse order
 6. Print 1 to 10 odd numbers in reverse order
-7. Print 1 to 10 even numbers in reverse order
-8. Print 1 to 10 odd numbers in reverse order
-9. Print 1 to 10 even numbers in reverse order
-10. Print 1 to 10 odd numbers in reverse order
-11. Print 1 to 10 even numbers in reverse order
-12. Print 1 to 10 odd numbers in reverse order
-13. Print 1 to 10 even numbers in reverse order
-14. Print 1 to 10 odd numbers in reverse order
-15. Print 1 to 10 even numbers in reverse order
-16. Print 1 to 10 odd numbers in reverse order
-17. Print 1 to 10 even numbers in reverse order
-18. Print 1 to 10 odd numbers in reverse order
-19. Print 1 to 10 even numbers in reverse order
-20. Print 1 to 10 odd numbers in reverse order
-21. Print 1 to 10 even numbers in reverse order
-22. Print 1 to 10 odd numbers in reverse order
-23. Print 1 to 10 even numbers in reverse order
-24. Print 1 to 10 odd numbers in reverse order
-25. Print 1 to 10 even numbers in reverse order